Are you a school administrator? Yes No x to close

 Archaeologists have a wide range of opportunities, from studying the million-year-old fossils of early humans to the not-so-ancient 20th-century buildings in bustling metropolises across the globe.

-A Degree in Archaeology is still very much in demand today with so much of human history to constantly explore!
+A degree in archaeology is still very much in demand today, with so much human history to explore.
 Archaeologists are employed in a wide variety of fields including:

 • Consulting services: scientific, technical, and management